dozingpip/nether-create/README.md

 Hmm, it seems that whenever I try to make a portal to Alfheim it connects up to some sort of underwater elfen village in the overworld?
 I can get quite a few useful items by trading with them.

-If you want to listen to some tunes, try combustive fishing!
+Want to listen to some tunes?
+Try combustive fishing!
 You just might get your very own copy of Pigstep, or any other disc.
 ## Modpack Info
 In case it was not clear, the end goal is to create a Nether portal.
 This is a small and goal-oriented skyblock modpack where a big focus is on Nether mob farming.
 That and Piglin bartering is where all your resources will come from.
 No sitting around sifting gravel or working away at a cobble generator.
 There are even ways to craft certain spawn eggs! *See uses of turtle egg.*

 Create and Botania are your main ways to automate anything.
 No one-block solutions here.

 There are no quests, but there is an in-game guidebook to help get you started and it has tips for if/when you feel stuck!

 The grind is kept low, especially if you automate as you go.

 ### Mobs will only spawn on certain blocks: